clockworknowledge/menome_processor/README.md

 # menome_processor
-worker agent API for processing data for Menome Knowledge Vault

-Menome Processor is an aysnc dockerized API that contains long running processes for the Menome Knowledge Vault.
+## Overview

+I developed the menome_processor to experiment with the Retrieval Augmented Generation (RAG) pattern.
+The objective is to provide a basic, but fully functional API for processing URLs from websites into a Graph Document format that is amenable to supporting RAG using a neo4j graph database as the backing store.

+Since decomposing documents down into pages and chunks that are amenable to RAG is a long running process, I wanted to use an asyc messaging based pattern.
+The patterns used are influenced by the work done on the original Menome dataLink system, and by the excellent blog series on RAG by [Tomaz Bratanic](https://bratanic-tomaz.medium.com/).

 The Processor uses Neo4j graph database as vectorized data store, and via [LangChain](https://langchain.com/) using Tomaz Bratanic's [Advanced RAG pattern as](https://neo4j.com/developer-blog/advanced-rag-strategies-neo4j/) foundation.

-It uses FASTapi, Celery and Flower to manage long running async processes.
+It uses FASTapi for the API layer, Celery for the worker, RabbitMQ for the message broker and Flower to manage long running async processes.

+The example also has a basic autentication pattern.

 ## Setting up: